-For a unique spin on this Oscar theme, this month I’m showcasing two actors who never won competitive Oscars, despite their amazing talents and contributions to countless films that did win Oscars.
+In recognition of the Oscars this month, I’m spotlighting two actors who never won competitive Oscars.
+Despite their unique talents and contributions to countless films that did win Oscars, these two actors were overlooked year after year.

 I’m talking about the great Barbara Stanwyck.